Generate variable voltages using PWM in MicroPython

 .

-to make numbers easier to read (and thus avoid counting zeros on huge digits)
+to make the numbers easier to read (and thus avoid counting zeros on large numbers).
+For example, to write 1 MHz

 .

-function to choose the duty cycle with a value between 0 and 2
+to select the duty cycle with a value between 0 and \(2^{10}\) (0-1024).
+The voltage is set directly on the output of the previously selected pin.

-To see the voltage variation, you can use the built-in LED of your ESP32 board with the following script:
+To see the voltage variation, you can use the integrated LED of your board with the following script:

 from machine import Pin, PWM